UKPythonAssociation/ukpa-internaldocs/source/policies/expenses-policy.rst

 Claims procedure
 ----------------

-Claims and associated documentation should be sent to the treasure of the UKPA, no later than 3 months afterr being incurred.
+Claims and associated documentation should be sent to the treasurer of the UKPA, no later than 3 months after being incurred.